kshultzCB/jenkins-scalability-lab-1/aws/README.md

 2. Launch as many Swarm agent host VMs as needed
 3. Save IP addresses of created machines to `aws/settings.sh`
 4. Configure other settings as needed
-5. Commit changes in the repository and push it to your branch which will be used in all further operations.
+5. Commit changes in this very repository (as in, the scalability lab repository you're reading about right now), and push it to your branch.
+These settings will be used in all further operations.

 ## Step 2.
 Deploy Hydra

 ### Jenkins Master

-1. SSH to `hydra-jenkins`, configure Git and Checkout this repository
+1. SSH to `hydra-jenkins`, configure Git and Checkout this repository.

+    TIP: Make sure you are using the branch you specified above, in _Launching instances: Step 5_.

 2. Run the `instance-preconfigure.sh` script
 3. Logout and log back in
 4. Run the `local/build-local.sh` script to build Docker containers